 Some would argue that smokers and the obese lead the way in putting pressure on the NHS, indeed in Wales heart disease is the biggest cause of death with around 9,500 deaths per year.
 Many of these deaths could be prevented with healthy eating, exercise and lifestyle change.

-Last year I volunteered in the delivery of the superb Swim Safe program organised by The RNLI & Swim Wales, it was notable how many parents asked if their was a similar course for adults.
+In 2019 I volunteered in the delivery of the superb Swim Safe program organised by The RNLI & Swim Wales, it was notable how many parents asked if their was a similar course for adults.

 One of the joys of swimrun is shared experience, but racing with a partner can be a barrier to participation.
 Adopted from the adventure racing world, racing in teams plays a part in your safety - the harder the race, the more important your partner becomes.
-With the introduction of shorter and less exposed courses there is often a solo option, but it’s not as good as racing in a team!
+With the introduction of shorter and less exposed courses there is often a solo option, but it’s not as good as racing in a team.

 Finding a Partner